 I am not including step by step guide on these as these are fairly simple to use and you need to experiment on your own to find the right balance.

-Last one, it had for sure a 10% impact on my website scores and I was pleasantly surprised at the impact which I assumed would be negligible.
-Your website on average sends 50+ requests in the background and each of them gets a DNS lookup delay if hosted on a cheap and possibly default domain provider.
+Last one, it had for sure a ~10% impact on my website scores and I was pleasantly surprised at the impact which I assumed would be negligible.
+This may not be the case depending on geographic areas where you reside and your registrar’s location from your customers.
+Your website on average sends 50+ requests (albeit some of it cached on client side) in the background and each of them gets a DNS lookup delay if hosted on a cheap and possibly default domain provider.
 We started our domain hosting with Godaddy and their DNS service was deplorable.
 After some reading we moved our DNS to AWS Route53 (since we are hosting with them).
 This made a world of a difference in speed.

 The DNS costs on AWS are usually less than a dollar a month for low traffic sites and it’s negligible compared to the benefits.